Tag: race

 ✟ Devotion

-In my tradition, we may speak the Apostle’s Creed every so often, but we don’t really process the communion of saints.
+In my tradition, we may the Apostle’s Creed every so often, but we don’t really process the communion of saints.
 Part of that (if not almost all of that) is an ignorance and disregard for traditions because too much is tied (in our minds) to the Roman Catholic .

-Another significant part is the way that after is considered.
+Another significant part is the way that life after is considered.
 Many traditions and thinking have a clear divide between life on earth and life beyond this one.

 Both of these lead us to conclude a more philosophical understanding of the communion of saints than the writers of the Apostle’s Creed understood.
 Many (if not most) don’t really see, understand, or even believe that the saints are among us.
 There is no question that some traditions invoke the saints as if they are gods, but the general disregard of the saints is throwing away everything because of a flaw.

-Some traditions hold that when we (especially as a church body) worship in the power of the Spirit that we are indeed worshiping with the saints who have died before, because they are with and in Christ.
+Some traditions hold that when we (especially as a church body) in the power of the Holy that we are indeed worshiping with the saints who have died before, because they are with and in Christ.
 There are some traditions that believe that we are worshiping with the saints to come, as well, for the same reason.

-This is not some call to fully transform or your thinking in regard to saints, but to understand how often saints are not part of our thinking.
-I’m sure there are one or two churches in my tradition that have a such as Saint Matthew’s, but generally that is left to the Orthodox, Roman Catholics, Lutherans, Presbyterians, and the Anglicans.
+This is not some call to fully transform or change your thinking in regard to saints, but to understand how often saints are not part of our thinking.
+I’m sure there are one or two churches in my tradition that have a name such as Matthew’s, but generally that is left to the Orthodox, Roman Catholics, Lutherans, Presbyterians, and the Anglicans.

 Rather than think of a church (for example) named after a saint as something weird, perhaps think of it as a statue of a person.
 We all know that the statue is not the actual person, but that the statue represents a particular life of impact.
 So, too, are the saints.
 Lives of impact.